 I am a finnish (born in Lapland) artist, choreographer and a doctoral fellow in Artistic Research in the Performing Arts Research Centre in the University of the Arts Helsinki.
-In my artistic works I examine the relations in between choreographic thinking, simultaneous multidirectional movement, dis-/embodiment, corporeality and materiality in various scales and contexts from algorithmic to galactic, and beyond.
+In my artistic works I examine the choreographic relations in between simultaneous multidirectional movement, dis-/embodiment, corporeality and materiality in various scales and contexts from queer space to intergalactic dimensions.
 In the field of contemporary art my artistic work finds its place in the framework of posthumanist visual culture.

 My artistic practice is currently evolving in the process of my doctoral artistic research -project, which examines choreography as a reading practice.
 In the research the notion of choreography operates simultaneously as an analytical device, problem to be examined, and as an artistic outcome.
 The primary method for the research is choreographic experimental practice, which delves into the process of dynamic place-taking in which human body couples into the surrounding movements and kinaesthetic fields from microscopic to telescopic, and beyond, without the aim of mastering the movement.
 This experimental process circuits, examines, and develops understanding how choreographic practice can be understood as an embodied hyper-reading practice, which materializes, de-, and re-codes movements of the situated and contextual transforming circumstances that choreograph my body.
 Thus choreographic practice processes here simultaneous incoherent multiplicity, which is formed by relations, interconnectedness, and reciprocity of movement, surrounding materiality, human corporeality and embodiment, place, space, and context.

 The research process consists of following movements and transformations:

 from grounded embodied choreographic construction towards astroembodied choreostruction